Resources for Owners

-Many owners who have traveled to Japan or the UK for surgery have had good experiences with the following airlines, American Airlines for the UK and ANA, JAL or American for Japan.
+Many owners who have traveled to Japan or the UK for surgery have had better experiences with the following airlines, American Airlines and ANA.
+JAL for Japan states they don’t except ESA animals, only service dogs.
 Airlines may require advanced notice to accommodate ESAs traveling in the cabin.
 Generally, if an ESA letter is presented and accepted by the airline, your dog will be allowed to sit with you in the cabin, on your lap, or in between seats if you are traveling with a companion.
 Make sure it’s not a co-share airline.

 General International Reservations: 1-800-235-9262

 We recommend that you speak to a service agent about traveling with an ESA, and then either book your ticket(s) over the phone or online with their guidance.

 Special Accommodations: Service Animals

 Customers traveling with an emotional support or psychiatric assist animal must provide a minimum 48-hour advance notification to the disability desk by submitting the required online form here.
 You will be asked to upload your ESA letter your therapist filled out for you.

 American charges an additional fee to make reservations on the phone.
 We recommend that you speak to a service agent about traveling with an ESA, and then either book your ticket(s) over the phone or online with their guidance.